tamothee/IOTS/Readme.md

 <h1>SMART DOOR LOCK (IOTS PROJECT)</h1>

-<h3>Introduction</h3>
-The smart door lock project focus is on IOT security.
-From hardware to software it is supposed to adhere as much to tr64 as possible.
-The project features/functions were not our priority.

 <h3>Concept</h3>
 The user will use a keypad to enter a code to unlock a door with a display to give instructions.
 For scalability, we have decided to let users configure their device settings through a website.
 </br>